MclaughlinSteve/automerge-kt/README.md

     the PR is merged and the branch is deleted.

-Note: It only works on a single PR per repository at a time so that it doesn't blow up your CI pipeline with builds for every labeled pull request (Including this because someone though that it was calling update branch on every single labeled PR at once rather than dealing with PRs one-by-one from oldest to newest).
+Note: It only works on a single PR per repository at a time so that it doesn't blow up your CI pipeline with builds for every labeled pull request (Including this because someone thought that it was calling update branch on every single labeled PR at once rather than dealing with PRs one-by-one from oldest to newest).